 Serious Side-Effect: Easy Business Intelligence

 Having all this good data stored in a central location means you can mine it for insights.
 Back in the paper and meeting world, it would take a lot of time to compile all the information.
 Was it even profitable in the end?
 Where was our biggest slowdown?
 Where did the most time go to?
 How far away from our estimated budget did we end up?
 These simple questions could take days or even weeks to get answered.
-Now, with cloud-based databases full of accurate real-time information these answers are only a few clicks away.
-Process payroll or complete job costing in an instant.
+Now, with databases on the cloud, full of accurate real-time information these answers are only a few clicks away.
+Cloud-based payroll solution or complete job costing in an instant.
 Find out which teams can get work done faster than others.
 See if your estimating has been accurate over time, and if not, in what ways?
 This kind of data allows you to take control of your business and make it better and more efficient.
 And the best part?
 The mobile apps collect most of this data automatically.
 You get better and faster data.
 Your employees spend less time using the apps than they did with the old paper system.
 Everyone wins.
 Once you have run your business this way, you’ll never go back to paper and shared spreadsheets.
 The future is now.

 While managing multiple projects or teams will probably always be like juggling flaming chainsaws, with the right software (mobile enabled, of course), you’ll at least get to take the blindfold off.
 Really, isn’t that safer for everyone?

 This article was written by ClockShark for asset tracking software EZOfficeInventory.
 ClockShark offers GPS Mobile Time Tracking Apps for companies with a mobile workforce.
 ClockShark integrates with QuickBooks and offers a 14 free trial, no credit card required, so you can see if Mobile Time Tracking is right for you.
 Visit www.ClockShark.com for more details.